johnfarnell/cellsimulator/README.md

 the creation of the cells's "next generation".

 At any time, a simulation can be STOPPED via the `STOP` button.
-At this point the cell generation stops and the user can interact with the grid again, and, optionally, START, REPEAT or CLEAR as they choose
+At this point the cell generation stops and the user can interact with the grid again, and, optionally, START, REPEAT or CLEAR the grid as they choose

-It is also possible to `CLEAR` the grid which is an option available at all times when there are active cells

-There is a further option to `REPEAT` which simply re-runs the previous cell simulation.

 ## `Technical Design`

-The application was developed using react with typescript.
+The application was developed using `React` with `typescript` and, in particular, the `styling-component` library.
 It has test cases for all the calculations around cell generation.

 I have used the `useReducer` function of `react` to hold the "state" of the application.
 There is a collection of actions which allow the components to interact with the applications state

     export const START = "START"
     export const STOP = "STOP"